Lovers (1999 film)

 Lovers is a 1999 French drama film directed by Jean-Marc Barr.
 It was the fifth film and the first non-Danish film to be made under the self-imposed rules of the Dogme 95 manifesto.

 Plot

-Jeanne and Dragan meet in a Paris bookshop - she's working there, he's looking for a book on the English painter Dante Gabriel Rossetti.
-The two strike up a passionate affair, but Dragan doesn't tell her that he is in the country illegally.
+Jeanne and Dragan meet in a Paris bookshop.
+She works there and he is looking for a book on the English painter Dante Gabriel Rossetti.
+The two strike up a passionate affair, but Dragan does not tell her that he is in the country illegally.